-When you have a heart condition that requires surgical treatment, you need a team of experts on your side to get you treated quickly and professionally.
-Ohio State’s heart and vascular surgeons offer the latest in cardiac surgery for a wide range of heart conditions, close to home in Columbus.
+When you have a heart condition or cardiac disease that requires surgery, you need a team of experts to handle your care and give you the best possible outcome.
+Heart and vascular surgeons at The Ohio State University Wexner Medical Center in Columbus, Ohio, offer the latest in cardiac surgery for a wide range of heart conditions, close to home.

-Our team of skilled cardiac surgeons (sometimes referred to as cardiothoracic surgeons) trained at some of the most highly regarded institutions around the world and continue to bring the most advanced techniques and skills to Ohio State.
-Each of our surgeons performs a variety of procedures and specialize in unique areas that allow us to serve the full spectrum of cardiac surgical needs for our patients.
+Our team of skilled cardiac surgeons (sometimes referred to as cardiothoracic surgeons) trained at some of the most highly regarded institutions around the world and continue to bring the most advanced techniques and skills to the Ohio State Wexner Medical Center.
+Each of our cardiovascular surgeons performs a variety of procedures and specializes in unique areas, allowing us to serve the full spectrum of heart surgery needs for our patients.

 We treat the full range of heart conditions, including: